-- Our Clinical Team is still accepting new clients via Skype, Zoom or phone.
-You can call our office on 02 647 67 80 weekdays 10h00 - 13h00 to request an appointment.
+- Our Clinical Team is still accepting new clients via Skype, Zoom, phone and, in some cases, in person.
+You can call our office on 02 647 67 80 weekdays 10h00 - 16h00 to request an appointment.

 - The Mental Health Foundation & Mental Health Europe have some excellent resources on practical things you can do to look after your mental health.